Netherlands Crypto Tax 2026: Box 3 Deemed Return, the 36% Rate, and the Move to Actual Returns

 - Track the ~2028 reform if you hold large unrealised positions.

-Wag3s Folio reconstructs multi-chain holdings and values them at a chosen reference date — the input Box 3 actually needs — and reconciles against DAC8-reported activity.
+Wag3s Folio reconstructs multi-chain holdings and values them at a chosen reference date, the input Box 3 actually needs, and reconciles against DAC8-reported activity.
 For Dutch entities operating on-chain, Wag3s Ledger provides audit-ready records and multi-chain reconciliation.
-See the Folio and Ledger pages.
+With the Box 3 system mid-reform and the Box 1 line fact-specific, Wag3s supplies the valuation and records for a Dutch adviser to work from, rather than substituting for that advice.

 Further reading